matcool/mat-dash/README.md

 # MAT dash

-A simple C++ 17 library to manage low-level hooks in x86/32 bit Windows aplications.
+a simple c++ library to wrap hooks for calling conventions found in 32 bit windows gd
-MAT-dash by itself is not a hooking library as it depends on other libraries to create hooks.

-This library offers its users a convenient way to hook functions without the need to create additional function pointers to call the original function which was hooked, thus reducing boilerplate code that it is needed to create a project utilizing low-level hooks.
+Note this is not a hooking library, only a template wrapper for detours and trampolines, though it does come with a minhook binding

 This project is very basic, as its only temporary while [Geode](https://github.com/geode-sdk/) is in the works

 ## Usage
 ```cpp
 #include <matdash.hpp>